-When doing the interior photography, I try to capture the best of the space, but I try to keep rather realistic appearance.
+When doing interior photography, I try to capture the best of the space, but I try to keep rather a realistic appearance.
 This may be a challenge, because you shouldn’t be surprised when seeing space in person after seeing the picture, yet, the picture should be inviting and seductive enough to make you wanna go there.

 There are, in fact, many “secrets” and let’s say these are mine.